Improved lower bounds on the on-line chain partitioning of posets of bounded dimension: Introduction

 \section{Introduction}

-An on-line chain partitioning algorithm receives a poset $(X,P)$ in the order of its elements $x_1,\ldots,x_n$ and assigns each element $x_i$ to a chain $C_j$ in the partition $X=C_1\cup\ldots\cup C_t$.
-The efficiency of an on-line chain partitioning algorithm is measured with respect to the minimum number of chains needed by an optimal off-line algorithm.
-By Dilworth's theorem, any poset $(X,P)$ can be partitioned into $w$ chains where $w$ is the width of $(X,P)$.
-However, this is not always possible when the poset is presented in an on-line manner.

-We consider each problem as a two-player coloring game.
-We call the first player Anna and the second player Bertha.
-In this game, Anna constructs a poset one point at a time and Bertha constructs a chain partition in an on-line manner.
-During round $i$, Anna introduces a new point $x^i$ to the poset and describes the subposet $(X_i,P|_{X_i})$ induced by the elements $X_i = \{x_1,\ldots,x_i\}$.
-Bertha responds by assigning $x_i$ to one of the chains in the chain partition.
-We consider the chains $C_1,\ldots,C_t$ as being different colors $1,\ldots,t$ and say that Bertha assigns $x_i$ the color $t$ whenever $x_i$ is assigned the chain $C_t$.
+We consider each problem as a two-player coloring game between Beth and Anna.
+In this game, Beth is the builder who constructs a poset one point at a time and Anna is the algorithm who constructs a chain partition.
+During round $i$, Beth introduces a new point $x_i$ to the poset and describes the subposet induced by the elements $\{x_1,\ldots,x_i\}$.
+Anna responds by assigning $x_i$ to one of the chains in the chain partition.
+To avoid confusion, we refer to the chains in the partition as colors.

-The on-line width $\text{olw}(w)$ of the class of posets of width at most $w$ is the largest integer $k$ for which there exists a strategy for Anna that forces any on-line chain partitioning algorithm to use $k$ chains on a poset of width at most $w$.
-Equivalently, it is sometimes defined as the least integer $k$ for which there exists an on-line chain partitioning algorithm which partitions posets of width at most $w$ into at most $k$ chains.